-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 7 (a): Extent to which pupils have access and are enrolled in a broad course of study Review of Master Schedules reflects 100% of students have access to a broad course of study.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 integrated ELD.
+Integrated ELD instruction is implemented in all content areas. integrated ELD.
+Integrated ELD instruction is implemented in all content areas. integrated ELD.
+Integrated ELD instruction is implemented in all content areas. integrated ELD.
+Integrated ELD instruction is implemented in all content areas.
+Priority 7 (a): Extent to which pupils have access and are enrolled in a broad course of study Review of Master Schedules reflects 100% of students have access to a broad course of study.
 Review of Master Schedules reflects 100% of students have access to a broad course of study.
 Review of Master Schedules reflects 100% of students have access to a broad course of study.
-Priority 7 (b): Extent to which students have access to and are enrolled in programs/services for unduplicated students In grades 1-6, the following courses are offered: English, mathematics, social sciences, science, visual and performing arts, health, and physical education.
+Review of Master Schedules reflects 100% of students have access to a broad course of study.
+Priority 7 (b): Extent to which students have access to and are enrolled in programs/services for unduplicated students Local Data reflects: In grades 1-6, the following courses are offered: English, mathematics, social sciences, science, visual and performing arts, health, and physical education.
 In grades 7-8, the following courses are offered: English, social sciences, foreign language (Spanish), physical education, science, mathematics, visual and performing arts, applied arts, and career technical education.
-The following electives are offered in 7-8: Art, Dance, Creative Arts, Media Tech, Agriculture, Recreational Activities, and Photography Local Data reflects: In grades 1-6, the following courses are offered: English, mathematics, social sciences, science, visual and performing arts, health, and physical education.
+The following electives are offered in 7-8: Art, Local Data reflects: In grades 1-6, the following courses are offered: English, mathematics, social sciences, science, visual and performing arts, health, and physical education.
 In grades 7-8, the following courses are offered: English, social sciences, foreign language (Spanish), physical education, science, mathematics, visual and performing arts, applied arts, and career technical education.
-The following electives are offered in 7-8: Art, Dance, Creative Arts, Media Tech, Agriculture, Recreational Activities, and Photography In grades 1-6, the following courses are offered: English, mathematics, social sciences, science, visual and performing arts, health, and physical education.
+The following electives are offered in 7-8: Art, Local Data reflects: In grades 1-6, the following courses are offered: English, mathematics, social sciences, science, visual and performing arts, health, and physical education.
+In grades 7-8, the following courses are offered: English, social sciences, physical education, science, mathematics, visual and performing arts, applied arts, and career technical education.
+The following electives are offered in 7-8: Art, Theater, Media Tech, Agriculture, Local Data reflects: In grades 1-6, the following courses are offered: English, mathematics, social sciences, science, visual and performing arts, health, and physical education.
 In grades 7-8, the following courses are offered: English, social sciences, foreign language (Spanish), physical education, science, mathematics, visual and performing arts, applied arts, and career technical education.
-The following electives are offered in 7-8: Art, Dance, Creative Arts, Media Tech, Agriculture, Recreational Activities, and Photography
+The following electives are offered in 7-8: Art,